How Does House Arrest Work in Pennsylvania?

 Replacement for Incarceration or Bail

 The great thing about house arrest is that you are able to stay in the comfort of your home instead of spending your sentence in jail.
+House arrest can also be used post-trial as an alternative to jail or prison.
 This option is liked by those who qualify due to their ability to reflect on their punishment at home.

 May Require a Landline Phone